- KEY TAKEAWAYS

 Average of all percentiles

 For long-term goals, those with time horizons over 20 years or more, we recommend 90% stocks.
 For short-term time horizons, we recommend 10% stocks.
 And for intermediate-term goals, the recommended stock allocation rises very quickly.
-This is based on a conservative downside-weighted risk measure which accounts for your specific time horizon in each goal to ensure you are taking on the right risk for the level of return you should realize.
+This is based on a conservative downside-weighted risk measure which accounts for your specific time horizon in each goal to help ensure you are taking on the right risk for the level of return you should realize.

 The result is Betterment’s glide path

-In investing, a glide path is the formula used for allocation that progressively gets more and more conservative as the liquidation date nears.
+In investing, a glide path is the formula used for asset allocation that progressively gets more and more conservative as the liquidation date nears.
 Many retirement-oriented target-date funds are based on a glide path (though every firm has its own formula.)

-With Retirement goals, in contrast, the glide path remains at a higher risk allocation even when the target date is reached, as we assume liquidation will be gradual, and you still have years in retirement for your investments to grow before they are liquidated.
+With Retirement goals, in contrast, the glide path we recommend remains at a higher risk allocation even when the target date is reached, as we assume liquidation will be gradual, and you still have years in retirement for your investments to grow before they are liquidated.
 If you’d like to understand how this advice varies by goal type, you can read more here.

 Mixing bonds and stocks across percentiles

-The bottom line: Our allocation advice is designed at a goal level to ensure you’re taking on the right level of risk based on your personal situation, unlike the impersonal and often unexplained glide path offered by target-date funds.
+The bottom line: Our allocation advice is designed at a goal level to help ensure you’re taking on the right level of risk based on your personal situation, unlike the impersonal and often unexplained glide path offered by target-date funds.